shenlu89/amazing-endemic-species/README.md

 ### What's the defination of endemic species in AES?

-The defination of "endemic species" refers to a species that is native to and restricted to a specific geographical area.
+The defination of "endemic species" in AES refers to a species that is native to and restricted to a specific geographical area.
 This area means the country code, [ISO 3166](https://en.wikipedia.org/wiki/ISO_3166).